-- 1. VirtualBox on a server machine with a supported host operating system; for the following example, we will assume a Linux server; - 2. an ISO file on the server, containing the installation data for the guest operating system to install (we will assume Windows XP in the following example); - a terminal connection to that host over which you can access a command line (e.g. via telnet or ssh); - 4. an RDP viewer on the remote client; on a Linux client, you could use rdesktop to connect; from a Windows machine, you could use the RDP viewer that comes with Windows (usually found in "Accessories" -> "Communication" -> "Remote Desktop Connection").
+- 1. VirtualBox on a server machine with a supported host operating system; for the following example, we will assume a Linux server; - 2. an ISO file on the server, containing the installation data for the guest operating system to install (we will assume Windows XP in the following example); - a terminal connection to that host over which you can access a command line (e.g. via telnet or ssh); - 4. an RDP viewer on the remote client; see chapter 7.4.1, Common third-party RDP viewers, page 94 above for examples.